amalicw/abc-automation-test/README.md

   * verify quote request popup loading.
   * enter details in the form fields.
   * click submit button.
-  * verify it has succesfully displyed the sucess message.
+  * verify it has succesfully displayed the success message.